-- Fretful babies: Babies that tend to have anxiety due to shock or pain can be comforted with a dose of gripe water.
+- Fretful babies: Babies that cry due to shock or pain can be comforted with a dose of gripe water.
 It works in the same way as it does with colic babies.

 - Flatulence: Gripe water brings relief in babies feeling full due to flatulence or gas.

 - Baby tummy problems: Gripe water is often recommended for babies suffering from gastrointestinal troubles, including acidity.
 It is recommended even for constipation, though it is not meant for it.
 We’ll tell you more about this later.
 These are the core ailments that you can target using gripe water.
 Following are some other ailments that gripe water is commonly used or recommended for.

 - Gripe water for teething: Gripe water companies recommend gripe water when the baby begins to teeth.
 Teething can cause irritation in babies, which in turn may make them cry quite frequently.
 This frequent crying causes the baby to swallow a lot of air since there are no teeth to obstruct.
 This may indirectly lead to flatulence.
 Therefore, gripe water is given during teething to soothe the baby’s crying and flatulence.